damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 We thought about using [Google Nearline](https://cloud.google.com/storage-nearline/) because with a price of $0.01 per GB per month means that for $4800 we don't have to worry about much.
 But restoring that over a 1Gbps connection takes 44 days, way too long.

-We mainly want our backup to protect against us against human and software errors.
+We mainly want our backup to protect us against human and software errors.
 Because all the files are already replicated 3 times hardware errors are unlikely to affect us.
 Of course we should have a good [Ceph CRUSH map](http://docs.ceph.com/docs/jewel/rados/operations/crush-map/) to prevent storing multiple copies on the same chassis.